 About one in four people experience a form of anxiety disorder during their lives, and nearly 8% will experience post-traumatic stress disorder (PTSD).

-Disorders of anxiety and fear include phobias, social phobia, generalized anxiety disorder, separation anxiety, PTSD and obsessive-compulsive disorder (OCD).
+Disorders of anxiety and fear include phobias, social phobia, generalised anxiety disorder, separation anxiety, PTSD and obsessive-compulsive disorder (OCD).
 These conditions usually begin at a young age, and without appropriate treatment can become chronic and debilitating enough to adversely affect a person’s life.
 The good news is that there are effective treatments – hypnotherapy being one – that can effect rapid positive change.